getodk/central-backend/docs/api.md

 [OpenRosa](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaAPI) is an API standard which accompanies the ODK XForms XML standard, allowing compliant servers and clients to use a common protocol to communicate `Form`s and `Submission`s to each other.
 When survey clients like ODK Collect and Enketo submit Submission data to a Form, this is the API they use.

-Jubilant Garbanzo is _not_ a fully compliant OpenRosa server.
+ODK Central is _not_ a fully compliant OpenRosa server.
 OpenRosa requires compliance with five major components:

 1. [**Metadata Schema**](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaMetaDataSchema), which defines a standard way to include metadata like the survey device ID and survey duration with a Submission.
-Jubilant Garbanzo will accept and return this data, but does nothing special with anything besides the `instanceId` at this time.
+ODK Central will accept and return this data, but does nothing special with anything besides the `instanceId` at this time.
 2. [**HTTP Request API**](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaRequest), which defines a set of requirements every OpenRosa request and response must follow.
-Jubilant Garbanzo is fully compliant with this component.
+ODK Central is fully compliant with this component.
 3. [**Form Submission API**](https://bitbucket.org/javarosa/javarosa/wiki/FormSubmissionAPI), which defines how Submissions are submitted to the server.
-Jubilant Garbanzo is fully compliant with this component.
+ODK Central is fully compliant with this component.
 4. [**Authentication API**](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI), which defines how users authenticate with the server.
-Jubilant Garbanzo provides [three authentication methods](/reference/authentication).
+ODK Central provides [three authentication methods](/reference/authentication).
 One of these is HTTPS Basic Authentication, which is recommended by the OpenRosa specification.
-However, because [we do not follow the try/retry pattern](/reference/authentication/https-basic-authentication/using-basic-authentication) required by the OpenRosa and the RFC specification, Jubilant Garbanzo is _not compliant_ with this component.
+However, because [we do not follow the try/retry pattern](/reference/authentication/https-basic-authentication/using-basic-authentication) required by the OpenRosa and the RFC specification, ODK Central is _not compliant_ with this component.
 Our recommendation generally is to use [Field Key Authentication](/reference/authentication/field-key-authentication) when submitting data from survey clients.
 5. [**Form Discovery (Listing) API**](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI), which returns a listing of Forms available for survey clients to download and submit to.
-At this time, Jubilant Garbanzo is _partially compliant_ with this component: the server will return a correctly formatted `formList` response, but it does not currently handle the optional filter parameters, nor does it supply a Manifest document.
+At this time, ODK Central is _partially compliant_ with this component: the server will return a correctly formatted `formList` response, but it does not currently handle the optional filter parameters, nor does it supply a Manifest document.

-In practical usage, ODK survey clients like Collect will interact with Jubilant Garbanzo in three places:
+In practical usage, ODK survey clients like Collect will interact with Central in three places:

 * The OpenRosa Form Listing API, [documented below](/reference/openrosa-endpoints/openrosa-form-listing-api), lists the Forms the client can retrieve.
 * The [Form XML download](/reference/forms-and-submissions/'-individual-form/retrieving-form-xml) endpoint, a part of the standard REST API for Forms, is linked in the Form Listing response and allows clients to then download the ODK XForms XML for each form.